johannesdas/WineQuality/README.md

 - Analysis of collinearity among independent variables
 - Application of machine learning theory by building several supervised models

-Any and all criticism of the author's work is welcome news.
+Any and all criticism of the author's work is welcome.